ferMartz/origenzero/README.md

 ## About The Project

-The purpose of this project is to assemble a team of developers in México.
+The purpose of this project is to build a team of developers in México.

 Advantages: